 But how did this actually happen?
 As Suzuki’s database grew, we optimised communication and content through data segmentation, growing understanding and insight which lead to increased personalisation.

-“One of the keys that unlocked growth for Suzuki was the power of understanding our customers and prospects”, says Nicole Sengers, Senior Inbound Marketing Strategist at Spitfire Inbound, “The ability to understand the needs of the consumer allowed Suzuki to nurture their prospects and help them to uncover their real needs.
+“One of the keys that unlocked growth for Suzuki was the power of understanding our customers and prospects”, says Nicole Sengers, Principal Inbound Marketing Strategist at Spitfire Inbound, “The ability to understand the needs of the consumer allowed Suzuki to nurture their prospects and help them to uncover their real needs.
 South Africans all say they want fast, sexy looking cars but the data South Africans have provided us with say that people buy cars because they are safe, reliable and easy and cost effective to maintain.
 Our Suzuki nurturing and content strategies align with the real needs of our consumers.”

 We segmented by persona, lifecycle stage, lead score and vehicle that people were interested in which meant that we could talk to contacts at the right stage of their buyer persona and more importantly, we could talk about topics that really interest them.
 After having created over 800 lists we have been able to put personal touches on our emails, adwords campaigns and more.